Macuyiko/macuyiko.github.io/content/2025/2026_06-solving-linkedin-queens-cpsat.md

             model.Add(solution[r + 1][c + 1] == 0).OnlyEnforceIf(solution[r][c])
 ```

-And finally we can solve and print out the solution:
+And finally we can solve and print out a solution:

 ```python
 def pr_sol(sol, solution):